Do you invest in technology? Discover the tax advantages for innovative businesses!

 - Higher sales profits on a shares transaction than without using the innovationbox,

 - The interests of the owner/investor are easier to sell since the new owner buys a company with reduced taxation pressures.
-In this way, the company and the investor a better competitive position than companies which either don’t exploit the innovation regulations or don’t exploit them fully.
+In this way, the company and the investor will be in a better competitive position than companies which either don’t exploit the innovation regulations or don’t exploit them fully.

 The Innovationbox, WBSO and taxation advantage

-Using the Innovationbox, profits gained through the exploitation of self-developed assets are taxed at the lower 5% rate instead of the usual 25%.
+Using the innovationbox, profits gained through the exploitation of self-developed assets are taxed at the lower 7% rate instead of the usual 20/25%.
 The intangible assets must be developed using the WBSO or these assets have been patented.

-Using the Innovationbox can therefore mean that the effective company tax is only 15% rather than 25%.
+Using the innovationbox can therefore mean that the effective company tax is only 15% instead of 25%.
 A good use of the Innovationbox therefore creates value.

-So that small and medium businesses can profit from the Innovationbox the Forfeiture Innovationbox was introduced on 1 January 2013.
-Small companies find it difficult to determine which part of the profit can be linked to innovation.
-The Forfeiture Innovationbox allows for a maximum of 25% of the profit to be declared as forfeiture.
+The Innovationbox the Forfeiture innovationbox was introduced on 1 January 2013 so the small and medium businesses can profit from it.
+It is difficult for small companies to determine which part of the profit can be linked to innovation.
+The Forfeiture innovationbox allows a maximum of 25% of the profit to be declared as forfeiture.
 The degree to which the innovation has contributed to profits does not then need to be determined.
-Profits may be no more than €100,000.
-This means that a maximum of €25,000 is taxed at 5% instead of the usual 20-25%.
-The Forfeiture Innovationbox can only be used for a maximum of 3 years for the same innovation.
+Profits may not be more than €100,000.
+This means that a maximum of €25,000 will be taxed at 7% instead of the usual 20-25%.
+The Forfeiture innovationbox can be used for a maximum of 3 years for the same innovation.

 Baker & McKenzie and De Breed & Partners offer an integrated approach

-Do you want to learn more about the Innovationbox?
-Then please contact De Breed & Partners.
+Do you want to learn more about the innovationbox?
+Please contact De Breed & Partners.